ramsgoli/musaic/README.md

 ### Lambda
 The algorithm that generates the musaic is adapted from [https://github.com/codebox/mosaic].
-In particular, it is adapted to run in an AWS lambda environment by using the python multiprocessing library's Pipe capabilities.
+In particular, it is adapted to run in an AWS lambda environment by using the python multiprocessing library's Pipe objects.
-When a user confirms the playlist they want to use, a Step Function is triggerd which initiates a lambda function that pulls the appropriate uploaded photo from S3, downloads the playlist's album covers, generates the musaic, and stores it back in S3.
+When a user confirms the playlist they want to use, a Step Function is triggered which initiates a lambda function that pulls the appropriate uploaded photo from S3, downloads the playlist's album covers, generates the musaic, and stores it back in S3.